What is Property Depreciation?

 Property depreciation is a legal tax deduction related to the ‘wear and tear’ of an investment property over time.
 A tax depreciation report (or schedule) outlines the deductions you may be entitled to claim each year of ownership on the Building Allowance (the structure itself, including bricks, concrete etc.) and the Plant and Equipment items (internal items like ovens, carpets, blinds etc.).

 As with any tax deduction, claiming property depreciation reduces your taxable income.
 That means more money in your pocket to reinvest or to spend on yourself or your family.

 How does a Depreciation Schedule help me?

-A depreciation schedule from Washington Brown is a fully-comprehensive, ATO-compliant report that helps you pay less in tax.
-The amount the depreciation schedule says you can claim effectively reduces your taxable income because it’s taking into account how much it costs you to own and maintain the property.
+A depreciation schedule from Washington Brown is a fully-comprehensive, ATO-compliant report that helps you pay less tax.
+The amount the depreciation schedule says you can claim effectively reduces your taxable income because it considers how much it costs to own and maintain the property.

 While you may be used to claiming on such items as council rates or property management fees where you have paid money towards an item or service, depreciation is a “non-cash deduction.”
-This is because it’s the ONLY deduction that you don’t have to pay for on an ongoing basis – its already ‘built’ in to the purchase price of the property.
+This is because it’s the ONLY deduction you don’t have to pay for on an ongoing basis – it’s already ‘built’ into the property’s purchase price.